WDHB

-WDHB Strategic Learning is an international firm specialized in immersive education programs for corporations and executives.
-WDHB was the first company to establish the concept of Learning Expeditions and create a new international learning experience for business people.
-It was founded in Berkeley (California) in 1989 by Pascal Baudry and now has offices in Denver, Paris, Singapore, Shanghai and Zurich.
+WDHB Inc. is an international consultancy specializing in immersive education programs for corporate executives.
+Founded in Berkeley, California in 1989 by Pascal Baudry, WDHB was the first company to establish the concept of a Learning Expedition as a new international learning experience for business leaders.
+In 2003, the firm was acquired by Sunil Narang and relocated its global headquarters to Denver, Colorado.

+2020–present

+In 2020, WDHB acquired the Charlotte-headquartered company Experience to Lead with an aim to strategically expand its team during the COVID-19 pandemic.

+In October 2025, WDHB acquired Adaptive Cultures, an organization based in Melbourne, a move that expanded WDHB's offerings to include both experiential learning and cultural evolution for organizations.
+Following this expansion, WDHB Inc. became the parent organization of the WDHB Group.
+In 2026, Imane Terrab, WDHB's VP of Thought Leadership, founded Alif Narrative Intelligence, furthering the current portfolio of companies within the WDHB Group.

+In addition to its Denver headquarters, the company operates with international offices in Paris, Singapore, Zurich, and Shanghai.

+Services

-The company's main offering is custom made learning programs, which are tailored for and offered to executives of a single company, and represent the fastest growing segment of the executive education market.
-The company uses design thinking methodology to build its programs in cooperation with clients.
+The company's signature offerings include Strategic Learning Expeditions and Leadership Development Experiences, which are tailored for and offered to executives of a single company, and represent the fastest growing segment of the executive education market.
+WDHB uses various methodologies, including design thinking and their proprietary Threaded Learning framework to build its programs in cooperation with clients.
 Programs include a large variety of activities, such as immersive visits and hands-on workshops that take place outside of the office and classroom, as well as daily debriefings.
 Learning Expedition themes have included evolutions in retail & customer centricity, fostering a culture of innovation, media, mobile lifestyles and models of collaboration.

-WDHB's President and CEO, Sunil Narang, is a regular speaker on experiential learning and change management.
+WDHB's president and CEO, Sunil Narang, is a regular speaker on experiential learning and change management.
 The company's founder, Pascal Baudry, is a psychoanalyst, engineer, intercultural expert and author.